top of page

 Exciting times for nature recovery in West Dorset

 A 50+ year vision for improving nature in West Dorset is behind the success of a funding bid by local charity West Dorset Wilding.
-Announced on the 29th November, the Brit Catchment Recovery Project has been chosen as one of only 34 projects in England to be shortlisted for major support under the government’s Landscape Recovery funding scheme Round 2.
+Announced on the 29th November 2023, the Brit Valley Project has been chosen as one of only 34 projects in England to be shortlisted for major support under the government’s Landscape Recovery funding scheme Round 2.

 The project, which involves an amazing 53 farmers and landowners from within the wider Brit catchment area, has identified more than 8,000 acres of land which will be improved for nature over 20 or more years.
 This amounts to a staggering 38% of the rural land in the catchment, and there is scope for bringing yet more farmers and landowners, and their expertise and land into the project.